+40.735.525.710 reservations@travelmaker.ro

 In Romania, we take December pretty seriously as there are so many traditions and superstitions related to the holidays that we celebrate this time of the year.
 And believe me, is quite hard not to respect them if you have a grandmother like mine who still keeps them religiously, I might say, making me do the same.
 Fortunately, there are many grandmothers like mine in Romania, thanks to whom the winter holidays are so special.
 But more about these traditions, I will talk about in a future article.
 There are too many charming stories, legends, and superstitions to mention and I need to offer them the appropriate attention.

 Besides, the local traditions, Romania started little by little to adopt some others in addition to the existing ones.
-One of the most beautiful and appreciated one is the so-called Christmas Market, already so common in Western countries as Austria, Czech Republic or Germany.
+One of the most beautiful and appreciated ones is the so-called Christmas Market, already so common in Western countries such as Austria, the Czech Republic, and Germany.

 So, the Christmas market is known as a street market which is associated with the celebration of Christmas and lasts about 4 weeks.
 These markets are originally from Austria, Germany, Northern Italy, and the Eastern part of nowadays France.
 It is hard to say where the Christmas market was for the first time held as Germany and Austria claim the “world’s oldest” title, but we do know that nowadays, the Christmas market might be the best reason to spend the holidays in Europe.